copperwater/xNetHack/doc/xnh-changelog-6.0.md

     standard body armor suit that is scaled with a random color of dragon scales.
   - Scaled armor cannot be wished for, it must be crafted.
+- Worn armor weighs 75% of its listed weight.

 ### Interface changes